End-of-Model-Year Car Buying Tips You Need to Know

 Generally, you’ll want to avoid buying a loaner or demo car because these cars have been registered since the dealership obtained them.
 As a result, you won’t have as long remaining on the warranty as you would if you bought a new, unregistered vehicle.

 Leftover new cars often sell for so much less than recent models because they’re just that: leftovers.
 You may find that the end-of-model-year vehicles left on the lot are not in your favorite color, or they may be an unpopular trim level that didn’t sell successfully throughout the year.

-Simply put, when you shop leftover new cars, there’s a good chance you won’t end up with the exact color, trim, or features that you want.
-With this in mind, you should go into the buying process, so you’re not disappointed.
+When you shop for leftover new cars, there’s a good chance you won’t have the exact color, trim, or features you want.
+With this in mind, you should go into the buying process to avoid disappointment.